top of page

 What to Bring

 Please bring: clothes for one week, including both work and workout clothes, and laundry basket/detergent.
 Sports equipment, including helmet.
 Your resume.
 A week's worth of breakfast and lunch groceries.
-You'll purchase dinner for 14 for the one night every two weeks that you'll cook (otherwise, your dinner is provided.
+You'll purchase dinner for 10-14 (depending how many are in the house) for the one night every two weeks that you'll cook otherwise, your dinner is provided.
 Use our linens/towels or bring your own.
 According to the individual situation, you may bring electronics - including laptops.

 No alcohol-based toiletries.